DLBPointon/annotation-pipeline-nextflow/README.md

 NOTES:
 This does not currently use nf_core modules.

-As of 1st April 2022 (Fantastically timed), all modules are not working and producing VCF files.
+As of 1st April 2022 (Fantastically timed), all modules are working and producing VCF files.

 ISSUES:
     - I've found that params are only able to be set inside the module which isn't ideal.
 This needs looking at.